friscolt/friscolt.github.io/coffee.md

 **How do I brew my coffee?**

 I usually buy freshly roasted seeds at my local store, then I grind the **coffee at home** and finally, I prepare (mainly) **expresso coffee** in expresso machine, or **moka pot**.
 When I prepare american coffee, I do it in the chemex.
-Sometimes I order coffee online, I highly **recommend** [Carajillo](https://www.carajillocafe.com) coffee, and also I go to STARBUCKS for a bag of [CHIAPAS](https://www.starbucks.com.mx/promo/Chiapas), or the house blend of [Bola de Oro](https://www.facebook.com/pages/category/Cafeteria/Bola-de-Oro-Puebla-110200467396671/).
+Sometimes I order coffee online, I highly **recommend** [Carajillo](https://www.carajillocafe.com) coffee, and also I go to STARBUCKS for a bag of [CHIAPAS](https://www.starbucks.com.mx/promo/Chiapas).
+Recently, I'm in love of *affogato*, a mixed of vanilla ice and a expreso.
+Wonderful!

 **Favorite coffee roasters**